john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 ![THE Chart](https://www.weabenefits.com/uploadedImages/Retirement/Enrollment_Booklet/TSA/stylebox.gif)

-The idea here is that a "Small Cap, Growth Fund" tends to take on more volatile stocks, which *can* mean greater profits but definitely means greater risk.
-Conversely, "Large Cap, Value Funds" are much more stable in the long-term.
+The idea here is that a "Small Cap, Growth Fund" tends to take on more volatile stocks, which can mean greater profits but definitely means greater risk.
+Conversely, "Large Cap, Value Funds" are probably much more stable in the long-term.
 Again, in theory.

 On the surface, a graph like the one above seems like it must be over-simplifing the entire economy.
 But since this is frequently how mutual funds are designed, this graph has real value.
 It lets you know what the fund managers are thinking.